kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 - **credit card and other transaction fees related to processing customer transactions**
 - **cost of consumer hardware devices sold**

-Expenses from Facebook's income statement related to **operation of data centers and technical infrastructure are the biggest piece of the cost of revenue**.
+Expenses from Facebook's income statement related to the **operation of data centers and technical infrastructure are the biggest piece of the cost of revenue**.
 It includes not only **data centers facility and server equipment depreciation**, but also **salaries, benefits, and share-based compensation for employees** on Facebook operations teams and also **energy and bandwidth costs** related to data centers.

 Other components of cost of revenue are traffic acquisition and content costs. **Content costs are mainly related to payments to video and music content providers.** Since 2017, Facebook has started to invest a lot into original shows and other video content made available as part of the Facebook Watch tab.

-Based on some [reports](https://www.theinformation.com/articles/facebook-cuts-back-on-original-programming-for-watch-video){:target="_blank"}, **budget for 2020 was $1.4bn compared to 2017 budget of 1bn.** This is not an official number, but it can give us an idea of these expenses' scale.
+Based on some [reports](https://www.theinformation.com/articles/facebook-cuts-back-on-original-programming-for-watch-video){:target="_blank"}, **the budget for 2020 was $1.4bn compared to the 2017 budget of 1bn.** This is not an official number, but it can give us an idea of these expenses' scale.
 It looks that content costs continue to grow in time, but lately, less of it goes towards original scripted shows, and Facebook is reportedly more focusing on talks shows and short TV and sports clips.

 Another item that is part of Facebook's cost of revenue are **traffic acquisition costs.** Currently, I cannot give you more details of what precisely these expenses are connected to.